RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 {{< /note >}}
 -->

 Specifically for the custom resource (cr) yaml file, you can also download and edit one of the files in the [example folder](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/examples).
+Broken Link

 ## Step 3: Prepare your yaml files